traPtitech/traefik-forward-auth/README.md

 ## @traPtitech fork notes

 This is a further fork of [jordemort/traefik-forward-auth](https://github.com/jordemort/traefik-forward-auth).
-This is to build upon the jordemort/traefik-forward-auth's work of merging several upstream PRs, especially the custom user key support in pull/159.
+This is to build upon the `jordemort/traefik-forward-auth` work of merging several upstream PRs, especially the custom user key support in pull/159.

+This fork is **NOT** backwards-compatible with upstream releases.
+Read below to see major (breaking) changes from upstream.

 Further customization notes:

 - Allows "soft-auth" mode instead of the usual "auth" mode which forces authentication.
     - Requests with our header will be passed with the user header, while other requests will also be passed through with empty user header value (the default user header value can be configured).
     - Requests to path `/_oauth/login` will be forcefully authenticated just like "auth" mode.
+- Now builds against traefik v3.
+    - Rule syntax now follows those of traefik v3.
+- Configuration revamp to use github.com/spf13/viper.
+    - Allows ease parsing and configuration from env, yaml, json, or toml files.
+    - Instead, no longer accepts configurations from CLI args.
+    - Several field names have been changed alongside to be more consistent overall.

+### Releases

+Releases of this fork are published to the [GitHub Container Registry](https://github.com/traPtitech/traefik-forward-auth/pkgs/container/traefik-forward-auth).

 ## Fork notes